NocturneMods/MatthiewNocturne/README.md

 ## Bonus / Non-canonical mods

-List of standalone mods that won't be part of the modpack (fate to be determined):
+List of standalone mods that aren't part of the Quality Of Death modpack (fate to be determined):
 - [PiercingMagmaAxis](https://gamebanana.com/mods/380326)
 - [UncappedMagic](https://gamebanana.com/mods/416903)
 - [DanteOnNewGamePlus](https://gamebanana.com/mods/439012)